-As NFL trade deadline approaches, could the Seahawks be shopping running back Rashaad Penny?
+As NFL trade deadline approaches, could the Seahawks be shopping Rashaad Penny?

 Also back Sunday was defensive end Ziggy Ansah, who missed the Ravens game with an ankle injury.

 Third-string running back C.J.
-Prosise was healthy inactive Sunday.
+Prosise was a healthy inactive.

 McGary already a mainstay in Atlanta